ButinVladimir/cyberiada/ROADMAP.md

 ### Starting city

-Starting city has only one faction - **World security service**.
+Starting city has only one faction - **Global security service**.
 Player begins here after starting the game.
 Has small size and designed to learn how to use basic mechanics.

 Has following unlocks: